miguelPerezOntiveros/framework/README.md

 # framework 1.5 - Maker Mike 1.0.1
 ### TODO
+- can't close the sidebar from the home page
 - Note: handy command: git ls-files | xargs wc -l
 - extending the projects from within, issuing create table statements?
 - should access to reference imply access to referenced column?